Dr. Linda Rozell-Shannon, PhD President and Founder

 Carla Mannix serves as the Insurance Specialist for the VBF network and supports the VBF International Day of Awareness campaign.
 She advises families on strategies for winning appeals for insurance coverage and prior authorization.
 Carla has shared her varied experiences as a returned Peace Corps Volunteer, ESL educator, non-profit affiliate developer, and surgical coordinator with VBF since 2014.
 Her passions are serving the needy and volunteering with social justice and peace groups.
 She lives in Reading, PA with her husband and three children.
 Her daughter bravely manages multiple venous malformations in her legs.

-Dr. Martin Mihm has more than 50 years of experience specializing in dermatopathology.
+Dr. Martin C. Mihm has more than 50 years of experience specializing in dermatopathology.
 He is founder of the Vascular Anomalies Program at Massachusetts General Hospital, and director of the Mihm Cutaneous Pathology Consultative Service through the esteemed Brigham and Women’s Hospital.
 Known for his knowledge concerning problematic pigmented lesions, lymphoma and dermatological inflammatory diseases, he is an integral figure for the medical centers continued success.
 In addition to his work in this position, Dr. Mihm shares his expertise with students as a professor of dermatopathology and dermatology at the Harvard University School of Medicine.
 Dr. Mihm received an AB from Duquesne University in 1955.
 He continued at the University of Pittsburgh to earn an MD in 1961.
 In 1990, he was honored with an MA from Harvard University.

 Dr. J. Stuart Nelson is Medical Director of the Beckman Laser Institute and Medical Clinic, and Professor of Surgery and Biomedical Engineering at the University of California Irvine Medical Center.
 He is also the Director of the Vascular Birthmarks and Malformations Diagnostic and Treatment Center.
 Dr. Nelson’s university-based clinical practice and research combines his expertise in engineering, optics, medicine, and surgery.
 He has published more than 340 scientific articles and 15 book chapters

-Milton Waner, MD, BCh, FCS(SA), is a pediatric facial plastic surgeon and is a director of the Vascular Birthmark Institute at the Lenox Hill Hospital in New York.
+Dr. Milton Waner is a pediatric facial plastic surgeon and is a director of the Vascular Birthmark Institute at the Lenox Hill Hospital in New York.
 Dr. Waner earned his M.D., B.Ch. degree at the University of Witwatersrand Medical School in Johannesburg, South Africa.
 After graduating, he completed his internship and general surgical training at the University of the Witwatersrand affiliated hospitals and his residency was conducted in the Division of Otolaryngology/Department of Surgery at the University of Witwatersrand.
 He also completed a research fellowship in head and neck cancer at the University of Cincinnati Medical Center.
 He then took up a faculty position in the Department of Surgery at the University of Sydney in Australia.
 In 1988, he left Australia to take up a faculty position in the Department of Otolaryngology at the University of Arkansas for Medical Sciences.
 In 2001, he was promoted to the rank of Professor in the Department of Otolaryngology at the University of Arkansas for Medical Science in Little Rock.
 He also held the Benjamin and Milton Waner Endowed Chair in Pediatric Facial Plastic Surgery at Arkansas Children’s Hospital.

-Roy G. Geronemus, M.D., is the Director of the Laser & Skin Surgery Center of New York.
+Dr. Roy G. Geronemus is the Director of the Laser & Skin Surgery Center of New York.
 He is a Clinical Professor of Dermatology at the New York University Medical Center where he has founded its laser program and served nine years as its Chief of Dermatologic and Laser Surgery.
 He is also the Director of the Skin/Laser Division in the Department of Plastic Surgery at the New York Eye & Ear Infirmary.
 He has been involved with the development of several new laser systems and therapeutic techniques, which are now commonly used throughout the world.
 He has been listed in New York Magazine’s Best Doctors in New York 12 times, three times in Woodward and White’s Best Doctors in America and in Town & Country’s Best Cosmetic Surgeons.
 Dr. Geronemus is also the Chairman of the Board of the New York Stem Cell Foundation.

-Lauren Palmateer has been with VBF since the very beginning, joining as Office Manager in 2000.
+Lauren has been with VBF since the very beginning, joining as Office Manager in 2000.
 She received a Master’s degrees in Archaeology and Education from the University at Albany and Union College respectively, and has many years of experience working in the education field.
 Since joining VBF, she has been inspired by those affected by vascular birthmarks and is committed to VBF’s dedication to those affected by vascular birthmarks and their families.
 Lauren lives in the Albany area with her family and 30 parrots.